Synerty/peek-mobile-theme/docs/font_awesome/font_awesome.rst

 WEB Syntax
 ----------

-To create the 'unlink' icon used in the title-bar: .. rst-class:: fa fa-unlink
+To create the 'unlink' icon used in the title-bar:

+.. rst-class:: fa fa-fontawesome fa-unlink

+|

 This is the syntax used in angular: ::